KhronosGroup/Vulkan-Profiles/PROFILES.md

 ## Vulkan Profiles Extensions

+* :heavy_check_mark: indicates that the extension is defined in the profile
+* "X.X Core" indicates that the extension is not defined in the profile but the extension is promoted to the specified core API version that is smaller than or equal to the minimum required API version of the profile
+* :x: indicates that the extension is neither defined in the profile nor it is promoted to a core API version that is smaller than or equal to the minimum required API version of the profile

 | Profiles | VP_KHR_roadmap_2022 | VP_ANDROID_baseline_2021 | VP_LUNARG_desktop_portability_2021 | VP_LUNARG_desktop_portability_2021_subset |
 |----------|---------------------|--------------------------|------------------------------------|-------------------------------------------|
 | **Instance extensions** |